St. Mary's College, Hyderabad: Academics

-The college is organised into five major academic departments: English & Languages, Business Management, Commerce & Accounting, Sciences, and Social Sciences & Humanities.
-Each of these departments are led by a Head of the Department.
-The college also has a Head for Research & Consultancy and a Head for Student Activities & Alumni Relations.
-Mr T Joseph Christadoss, Head, Department of Social Sciences & Communication, was awarded the Telangana State Award for Teachers in September 2017.
+The college is organised into five major academic departments: English & Languages, Business Management, Commerce, Sciences, and Social Sciences & Humanities.
+Each of these departments are led by a head of the department.
+The college also have a head for corporate relations and a head for student activities and alumni relations.
+Mr T Joseph Christadoss, head, Department of Social Sciences & Communication, was awarded the Telangana State Award for Teachers in September 2017.

 The college's Student Information System and online administration are powered by Fedena.
 The college has its own learning portal built on Moodle for e-learning.
 These platforms allow for effective blended learning strategies involving offline and online courses.